 1. Align your concerns with executive-level concerns.
 How does cybersecurity affect customer churn?
 Can it potentially affect revenue?
 How does your cybersecurity posture affect information security and compliance with government regulations?
 Make direct correlations with the big picture concerns of the business.
 This is also a good opportunity to break down silos in your organization and gain support by speaking the executive’s language.
 The only way to raze a silo is to create a unified vision.
 Take a human approach.
 Be practical and explicit about potential threats to the organization and your plan moving forward.
 Collaborate with security advocates in other departments, and use their point of view on security concerns.

 4. Present a path forward with technology and a people-centric approach.
-Fifty-eight percent of cyber attacks are carried out by insiders.
+58 percent of cyber attacks are carried out by insiders.
 Make sure you are addressing security from the inside out.
-Present a path forward that involves both data protection and training.
+Present a path forward that involves both data protection and training, which may be a part of building a cybersecurity program.
 With a stronger workforce, team members will be an asset to your security posture, saving valuable time and resources for the executive team.

 5. Forge genuine relationships in your quest.
 You may feel like a bother when it comes to capturing executive attention, but with persistence and genuine concern for the business, you can create trust between the c-suite team and yourself.
-With a solid relationship, your cybersecurity program is more likely to become a success.
+With a solid relationship, building a cybersecurity program is more likely to become a success.

 The Foundation of Your Cybersecurity Program

 Every organization is different, so an impactful cybersecurity approach should be tailor-made.
 What’s synonymous with most organizations, however, is the need to protect sensitive data (i.e. customer, prospect, proprietary, employee information).
 Creating a strong data protection posture coupled with employee training will offer a strong foundation for your cybersecurity program.

 Cybersecurity will continue to be an ongoing project for organizations as global threats continue to evolve.
 Executive level support and organizational vision will be paramount to the success of your program.